Érosion de la base d'imposition et transfert de bénéfices

 The peer review process is conducted in two stages.
 Stage 1 assesses countries against

 the terms of reference of the minimum standard according to an agreed schedule of

 review.
 Stage 2 focuses on monitoring the follow-up of any recommendations resulting

-Canada, which is accompanied by a document addressing the implementation of best practices.
+by Japan, which is accompanied by a document addressing the implementation of best

 The final report on BEPS Action 14 "Making Dispute Resolution Mechanisms More Effective" identified a number of best practices related to the three general objectives of the Action 14 Minimum Standard.

 These best practices are not part of the minimum standard and whether or not a jurisdiction has implemented the best practices has not been peer reviewed or monitored, nor has it affected the assessment of the assessed jurisdiction.
 However, jurisdictions were free, to identify best practices they have adopted and to request feedback from peers on the adoption of these best practices.